pc2/slurm_jupyter_kernel/README.md

 Jupyter Notebook/JupyterHub should have direct access to the compute nodes, so it is a good idea to install JupyterHub on a front end of the HPC system.

+If you are an HPC user, you can also install the Python packages `notebook` and `slurm_jupyter_kernel` with the prefix `--user` into your home directory.

 slurmkernel is able to connect to a kernel started on a compute node using SSH port forwarding.
 To allow users to access the compute node without a password, the following PAM module should have been configured: